Healthy Living Programs

 • Get enough sleep: Did you know that 1 in 3 adults – and even more adolescents - don’t get enough sleep?
 Click here for more tips on sleep health.

 • Exercise: Join the Center for Health & Fitness, it’s all here, in the most comprehensive fitness center in the South Bay!
-State-of-the-art fitness center, yoga, Pilates, weight management and staff dietitian are just some of what’s offered at the Center for Health and Fitness.
+State-of-the-art fitness center, yoga, Pilates, weight management and a staff dietitian are just some of what’s offered at the Center for Health and Fitness.
 Whether you’re devoted to exercise, just getting started, or have special needs, the fitness experts here will design a program just right for you.

 • Practice mindfulness: Add a mindfulness practice to your daily schedule.
 Click here for a playlist of guided exercises.